cartossin/sendinator/README.md

 Not fully tested yet.
-Just fired this with claude code
+Just made this with claude code